RibosomeK/new_cvvc_generator/README.md

 The C_alias and V_alias will not be used in redirecting in this stage, only in VocalSharp dict file *.lsd.

 ### Redirect Config:
 A ini style config specific for VocalSharp, do not competitive with the official redirect file.
+Multiple redirect files selected at once is also supported.
 It has two sections: [VOWEL] and [CONSONANT] and the following syntax

 > REDIRECT=ALIAS1,ALIAS2...